arsenicraghav/appengine-endpoints-helloendpoints-java-maven/README.md

 - [Google App Engine Maven plugin][4]

 ## Setup Instructions
-1. Update the value of `application` in `appengine-web.xml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
+1. Update the value of `application` in `pom.xml` to the app ID you have registered in the App Engine admin console and would like to use to host your instance of this sample.
 1. Optional step: These sub steps are not required but will enable the "Authenticated